StudentEng2016/CENG315.Project2/README.md

 **2.5.3 Time Commitment**

 **2.5.4 Mechanical Assembly**

+•	The outer case was made by laser cutter and have a transparent shielding to have a clear view of the components placed inside.

+•	The Arduino is placed underneath the Ramp Shield with approximately the gap of half an inch.

+•	Adjacent to that the stepper motor is being placed with its one end outwards to have a connection with the belt

+•	Setup the Raspberry Pi with the farmbot firmware on it so that it generates a gateway for the connection in between web application and the mobile device.

+•	Get the firmware for the Arduino as well.

+•	Assemble the firmware for the Ramp shield.

+•	Add the stepper motor and generate the connection of Arduino and pi.

+•	Enable the stepper motor and ramp shield by giving an adequate power supply.

 	![](Software_Overview.png "Software Overview")
 	<center>Image source: [@00000007]</center>

 **2.5.5 PCB and Soldering**

 **2.5.6 Power Up**

+The project can be tested by giving the commands from the mobile application and the belt moves according to the distance mentioned by the user.
+The Raspberry Pi becomes a hotspot and enables the Wi-Fi connection for the mobile device so that it can connect to the web app and interfaces with the hardware.

 **2.5.7 Unit Testing**

 **2.5.7 Production Testing**